How do i know if i’m in perimenopause?

 Don’t suffer in silence

 Perimenopause and menopause can have a big impact on your life, your relationships, your work and your confidence.
-If you’d like to know more about natural approaches to improving perimenopause through diet and lifestyle changes, please get in touch.
+If you’d like to know more about natural approaches to improving perimenopause symptoms through diet and lifestyle changes, please get in touch.

 *Source: British Menopause Society – Tools for clinicians.
 Published October 2021